-(1) Displaced homemakers (2) Low-income individuals (3) Indians, Alaska Natives, and Native Hawaiians (4) Individuals with disabilities including youth who are individuals with disabilities (5) Older individuals (55 and older) (6) Ex-offenders (7) Homeless individuals (as defined in the Violence Against Women Act), or hor and youths (as defined in the McKinney-Vento Homeless Assistance Act)

-- Violence Against Women Act), or homeless children Vento Homeless Assistance Act) - (8) Youth who are in, or have aged out of, the foster care system. - Individuals who are English language learners, individuals who have low levels of literacy, and (9) individuals facing substantial cultural barriers - Eligible migrant and seasonal farmworkers {10} - Individuals within two years of exhausting lifetime eligibility under part A of title IV of the (11)Social Security Act (TANF) - (12)Single parents (including single pregnant women) - Long-term unemployed individuals (13) - Such other groups as the Governor involved determines to have barriers to employment [WIOA (14)Sec.
+(1) Displaced homemakers (2) Low-income individuals (3) Indians, Alaska Natives, and Native Hawaiians (4) Individuals with disabilities including youth who are individuals with disabilities (5) Older individuals (55 and older) (6) Ex-offenders (7) Homeless individuals (as defined in the Violence Against Women Act), or homeless children and youths (as defined in the McKinney-Vento Homeless Assistance Act) (8) Youth who are in, or have aged out of, the foster care system.
+(9) Individuals who are English language learners, individuals who have low levels of literacy, and individuals facing substantial cultural barriers {10) Eligible migrant and seasonal farmworkers (11) Individuals within two years of exhausting lifetime eligibility under part A of title IV of the Social Security Act (TANF) (12) Single parents (including single pregnant women) (13) Long-term unemployed individuals (14) Such other groups as the Governor involved determines to have barriers to employment [WIOA Sec.
 3(24))